 - Student is responsible for reporting problems with laptops to the library.

 - Replacement machines will be available when laptop needs service.

 - Student is financially responsible for damage to laptop in accordance with the Student Device Agreement

 - Each of the Library Media Center student workstations have access to the catalog to use in locating fiction, nonfiction, and reference materials in the collection.

 - Students may search by Title, Subject or Author for information.

-- The Destiny catalog software is available online.
-Students can log in using their student LVUSD Google credentials to see their records, renew books, make reading lists, etc.
+- The Follett Destiny Catalog is available online.
+Students can log in using their student LVUSD Google username and ID number to see their records, renew books, make reading lists, etc.

 Using the computers:

 - Computers are for schoolwork only - no gaming.
-No gaming on Acers, either.
+No gaming on laptops, either.

 - The LMC has a copy machine available for student use.
 Directions for usage are located on the machine.